Welcome to today's edition of the Rush 24-7 podcast.

 They want to be considered part of it.

-They want to be in the clique.
+They want to be in the click.

-And as such, they do not wish to make Any waves.
+And as such, they do not wish to make any waves.

-No prominent Republican challenged the ruling class's continued claim of superior insight, nor its denigration of the American people as irritable children who must learn their place.
+No prominent Republican challenged the ruling class's continued claim of superior insight nor its denigration of the American people as irritable children who must learn their place.

 Peter Jennings, as all of the nightly news anchors are, part of the ruling class.